ZyVersa Therapeutics, Inc. Ann - GuruFocus.com

-WESTON, Fla., April 26, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ( ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for treatment of inflammatory and renal diseases, today announced the pricing of its “reasonable best efforts” public offering of 11,015,500 shares of common stock (or common stock equivalents in lieu thereof) and warrants to purchase up to 11,015,500 shares of common stock at an effective combined price of $1.00 per share and common warrant for aggregate gross proceeds of approximately $11.0 million, before deducting placement agent fees and other offering expenses.
+WESTON, Fla., May 01, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ( ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for treatment of inflammatory and renal diseases, announces closing on April 28, 2023 of its previously announced “reasonable best efforts” public offering of 11,015,500 shares of common stock (or common stock equivalents in lieu thereof) and warrants to purchase up to 11,015,500 shares of common stock at an effective combined price of $1.00 per share and common warrant for aggregate gross proceeds of approximately $11.0 million, before deducting placement agent fees and other offering expenses.
 The warrants will have an exercise price of $1.00 per share, will be exercisable immediately, and will expire five years from the initial issuance date.

-The closing of the offering is expected to occur on or about April 28, 2023, subject to the satisfaction of customary closing conditions.
-The Company intends to use the net proceeds of this offering to redeem substantially all of the PIPE Shares pursuant to the Series A Certificate of Designation, pay expenses related to the offering, and use the remaining proceeds for working capital and other general corporate purposes.

-A.G.P./Alliance Global Partners is acting as the lead placement agent and The Benchmark Company is acting as a co-placement agent for the offering.
+A.G.P./Alliance Global Partners acted as the lead placement agent and The Benchmark Company acted as a co-placement agent for the offering.

-The securities described above are being offered pursuant to a registration statement on Form S-1 (File No. 333-269442) previously filed with the Securities and Exchange Commission (SEC) which became effective on April 26, 2023.
-The offering is being made only by means of a prospectus forming part of the effective registration statement.
+The public offering was made pursuant to a registration statement on Form S-1 (File No. 333-269442) previously filed with the Securities and Exchange Commission (SEC) which became effective on April 26, 2023.
+The offering was made only by means of a prospectus forming part of the effective registration statement.
 Copies of the preliminary prospectus and, when available, copies of the final prospectus, relating to the offering may be obtained on the SEC’s website located at http://www.sec.gov.
 Electronic copies of the final prospectus relating to the offering may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected]

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation, or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.